MayankTamakuwala/Distributed-Systems/Homework-1a/README.md

 This project is a small REST API written in Go using the Gin framework.
 It supports full CRUD operations (Create, Read, Update, Delete) on albums.

+## Quick mental model

+- The API stores albums in memory using a Go slice (`albums`).
+- Each handler reads input, validates it, then returns JSON with the proper HTTP status.
+- IDs are strings; when you omit one on `POST`, the server generates a new numeric ID.

 ## What `main.go` does

 `Homework-1a/main.go` defines: